HIP-infrastructure/nextcloud-docker/README.md

 	- `postgres_password.txt` # put postgresql password to this file
 	- `postgres_user.txt` # put postgresql username to this file
 4. Run `docker-compose up`

+To use the Nextcloud command-line interface:
+`docker-compose exec --user www-data app php occ`